 The group by fields will automatically be displayed in the resulting table, so there is no need to add them to the SELECT clause.

-As in the SELECT clause, group fields can be aliased with change the name of the table header row.
+As in the SELECT clause, group fields can be aliased with AS 'Label' to change the name of the table header row.